Aflutter-Craft/API/README.md

-An API for style transfer build using FastAPI.
+An API for style transfer build using Flask + Swagger.

 ## Features